The Trials of Lance Eliot

 Find out more about The Trials of Lance Eliot

-If you’ve read either of these books, or read either in the future, feel free to let me know what you think!
+If you’ve read this book, or read it in the future, feel free to let me know what you think!